 “Tina told us that if we can make people laugh for a couple of hours, that’s certainly worth something—it’s what the world needs right now.”

 Grabowski and Slater later worked together in a production of the 1930s musical The Cradle Will Rock, and Grabowski says Slater’s talent was obvious.
 “Ethan was amazing, a beacon of light with an incredibly open face,” Grabowski says.
 “He was absolutely uninhibited and knew how to project.
 He acted on a scale that’s challenging to most young actors.”

 Slater has been able to support himself through acting for most of the time since he graduated, “although I also worked in a coffee shop.”
-He had a lead role in Lightning Bugs in a Jar, a short film written by Vassar alum Ian Simpson ’05 that debuted at the Cannes Film Festival in 2015; he’s had roles in Baghdaddy off-Broadway and in a musical version of Diner with the Delaware Theater Company, and he is a performer in the Web series, “Redheads Anonymous” and “New Mayor of New York.”
+He had a lead role in Lightning Bugs in a Jar, a short film written by Vassar alum Ian Simpson ’05 and shot during a residency at the Catwalk Institute, an artist retreat founded by Purcell Scheu Palmer '62.
+He's also had roles in Baghdaddy off-Broadway and in a musical version of Diner with the Delaware Theater Company, and he is a performer in the Web series, “Redheads Anonymous” and “New Mayor of New York.”
 Slater is also a member of the ensemble cast of One Year Lease, a Manhattan-based theater company directed by Vassar alum Ianthe Demos ’00.

 As the show ramps up for opening night, Slater and Cooper say the hours are long and the work is physically demanding.
 “I trained with a contortionist to prepare for the show,” Slater says.
 “I spent six months in the gym before rehearsals began and took dance classes five days a week.
 I do a lot of stretching before rehearsal every day.
 Doing the show is a real cross-fit workout.”